nullclyze/SalarixiOnion/README.md

 > [!WARNING]
 > This client does not promise stability and good support on all operating systems.
 If you encounter any problems, please report them to the [issues](https://github.com/nullclyze/SalarixiOnion/issues).
+>
+> If the message concerns an error or bug, it should include the client version, operating system, a clear description of the problem, and screenshots (if possible).

 ## 🔗 Social